Curating Contemporary Art and Design, with sector leading curators, artists, researchers and writers.

 About the course

-Course theme for 2024
+Course theme and structure

-Curating After the Internet: New Media and Digital Cultures
+Course theme for 2024: Curating After the Internet: New Media and Digital Cultures

 Tailored to established and future curators, artists, and professionals in the contemporary art field, this year's summer course addresses the questions and shifts in curatorial practice posed by network cultures and emerging digital technologies.
 Through in-depth conversations with leading curators, artists, critics, media theorists and institutions, the sessions will explore post-internet conditions of art production and distribution to reflect on the role of the curator in an increasingly hyperconnected landscape.